 What are recommendations?
 Do we need them?

 You may know someone who is a member/alumna member of one of the eight Panhellenic sororities.
 It's a good idea to ask them to write a recommendation on your behalf.
 Similar to a reference letter for a job, recommendations are forms that members of each sorority can submit on your behalf if they feel you are a strong fit for the organization.
 Forms for recommendations can be found on the inter/national headquarters website for each sorority; the member who writes this letter on your behalf will know where to find a copy.
 Recommendations can benefit you because they give the sororities more information about your character, interests, and achievements beyond what they may learn about you during recruitment alone.
-In no way does a recommendation guarantee a bid from any sorority.
-All recommendations should be mailed directly to the individual sorority; these are the addresses (all located in: New Orleans, LA 70118):
+However, recommendations ARE NOT required on Tulane's campus, nor does a recommendation guarantee a bid from any sorority.
+Many national organizations prefer electronic submission of recommendations; however, if the alumna writing a recommendation is not comfortable with online submission, she may mail a recommendation to the house at the address below (all located in: New Orleans, LA 70118):

 How many members can each sorority take each spring?